ctfpilot/ctfp/README.md

 > [!TIP]
 > If you are looking for **how to build challenges for CTFp**, please check out the **[CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template)** and **[CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit)** repositories.

-CTFp (CTF Pilot's CTF Platform) is a CTF platform designed to host large-scale Capture The Flag (CTF) competitions, with a focus on scalability, resilience and ease of use.
+CTFp (CTF Pilot's CTF Platform) is a CTF platform designed to host large-scale Capture The Flag (CTF) competitions, with a focus on scalability, resilience, and ease of use.
-The platform uses Kubernetes as the underlying orchestration system, where both the management, scoreboard and challenge infrastructure are deployed as Kubernetes resources.
+The platform uses Kubernetes as the underlying orchestration system, where the management, scoreboard, and challenge infrastructure are deployed as Kubernetes resources.
 It then leverages GitOps through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) for managing the platform's configuration and deployments, including the CTF challenges.

-CTFp acts as the orchestration layer for deploying and managing the platform, while utilizing a variety of CTF Pilot's components for providing the full functionality of the platform.
+CTFp acts as the orchestration layer for deploying and managing the platform, while utilizing a variety of CTF Pilot's components to provide the full functionality of the platform.

 CTFp provides a CLI tool for managing the deployment of the platform, but it is possible to use the individual Terraform components directly if desired.
-To further work with the platform after initial deployment, you will primarily interact with the Kubernetes cluster using `kubectl`, ArgoCD and the other monitoring systems deployed.
+To manage the platform after initial deployment, you will primarily interact with the Kubernetes cluster using `kubectl`, ArgoCD, and the other monitoring systems deployed.

 > [!IMPORTANT]
-> In order to run CTFp properly, you will need to have a working knowledge of **Cloud**, **Kubernetes**, **Terraform/OpenTofu**, **GitOps** and **CTFd**.
+> In order to run CTFp properly, you will need to have a working knowledge of **Cloud**, **Kubernetes**, **Terraform/OpenTofu**, **GitOps**, and **CTFd**.
 > The platform is designed to work with CTF Pilot's Challenges ecosystem, to ensure secure hosting of CTF challenges.
 >
 > This platform is not intended for beginners, and it is assumed that you have prior experience with these technologies and systems.
-> Incorrect handling of Kubernetes resources can lead to data loss, downtime and security vulnerabilities.
+> Incorrect handling of Kubernetes resources can lead to data loss, downtime, and security vulnerabilities.
 > Incorrectly configured challenges may lead to security vulnerabilities or platform instability.

-This platform deploys real world infrastructure, and will incur costs when deployed.
+This platform deploys real-world infrastructure and will incur costs when deployed.

 ## Table of Contents